-Next to the Product drop-down list, you find the Display Options menu ●.
+Next to the Product drop-down list, you find the Display Options menu •.
 It provides these settings:

 Setting Description Show my stories only Shows only the stories, which are assigned to the current user.
 Show full descriptions Shows the full description of all stories and features underneath the title.
-Collapse features Setting for Product Backlog: Only shows the features; stories are hidden.
 Hide "assigned to" badge Hides the badge of the user or group to which a story is assigned.
 Hide "effort" badge Hides the effort badge of a story.
 Hide "priority" badge Hides the priority badge of a story.
-Assigned features/stories Show: Shows all features and stories, ignoring assignment to a release.
-Gray: Shows those features and stories with a gray background, which are assigned to a release.
+Assigned features/stories Gray: Shows those features and stories which are assigned to a release, with a gray background.
 Hide: Hides those features and stories which are assigned to a release.
 Story progress Show: The progress is shown by changing the background of an item into a progress bar.
 Hide: No progress is shown.